eldankit/BoardGamesRecommendationProject/README.md

 - **Description**: Allows logged-in users to rate a specific game.
 - **Features**: Users can submit a rating for a game, which updates the game's average rating and the number of users who rated it.
 The rating is stored in the `reviews` table, and the user is redirected back to the game detail page with a success message.

+## Spark CronJob: Recommendation Model Update

+### Overview
+Every 12 hours, a Spark CronJob is triggered to update the game recommendations for each user based on their ratings.
+This process involves training a machine learning model using the Alternating Least Squares (ALS) algorithm and generating a list of recommended games for each user.
+The recommendations are then stored in the `recommendations` table in the PostgreSQL database.

+### Detailed Process

+1. **SparkSession Initialization**:
+   - A SparkSession is created to handle the distributed data processing tasks.

+2. **Data Loading from PostgreSQL**:
+   - The job connects to the PostgreSQL database and loads the `reviews` data into a Spark DataFrame.
+The reviews data includes user ratings for various games.

+3. **Data Partitioning**:
+   - The data is partitioned based on the `user_id` column to optimize performance, particularly when working with large datasets.

+4. **Data Splitting**:
+   - The reviews data is split into training (80%) and test (20%) datasets to train and evaluate the model.

+5. **Model Training**:
+   - An ALS model is trained on the training data using predefined parameters (`rank`, `regParam`, `maxIter`).
+ALS is a popular collaborative filtering algorithm used for building recommendation systems.

+6. **Model Evaluation**:
+   - The trained model is evaluated using the test data, and the Root Mean Square Error (RMSE) is calculated to assess the accuracy of the predictions.

+7. **Generating Recommendations**:
+   - The model generates the top 50 game recommendations for each user.
+   - A filter is applied to consider only games with more than 100 reviews to ensure the recommendations are based on well-reviewed games.

+8. **Exploding and Filtering Recommendations**:
+   - The recommendations are exploded into individual entries, and each recommendation is filtered by joining with the list of popular games.

+9. **Selecting Top 5 Recommendations**:
+   - From the filtered recommendations, the top 5 games are selected for each user.

+10. **Storing Recommendations in PostgreSQL**:
+    - The final list of top 5 recommendations for each user is written back to the `recommendations` table in PostgreSQL, overwriting any existing data.

+11. **Completion**:
+    - The SparkSession is stopped, and the process ends with a confirmation message indicating that the recommendations have been successfully updated.

+### Purpose
+This automated process ensures that each user receives personalized game recommendations based on the latest ratings.
+By running every 12 hours, the system adapts to new user ratings and updates the recommendations accordingly, providing users with up-to-date and relevant suggestions.